Home/Nutritional Comparison

 Raw Tuna Meat

 Raw tuna meat is a highly nutritious seafood rich in protein and omega-3 fatty acids, essential for heart health and cognitive function.
-It is often consumed in sushi and sashimi dishes, providing a fresh and flavorful experience.
+It is often consumed in sushi and sashimi dishes.

 High in protein, raw tuna meat supports muscle growth and repair, making it an excellent choice for athletes and active individuals.